 Lutheran Service Book: Companion to the Hymns, published at the end of 2019, is the first hymnal companion in English for which the earliest sources of every hymn were consulted.
 Its authors examined 2,813 texts, translations, tunes, and settings from 1,527 unique primary sources collected from 308 libraries and from digital repositories on the internet.
 Based on this information, 564 attributions given in the printed hymnal would be changed, an average of nearly one changed attribution per hymn.

 This sectional describes the changed attributions and presents interesting and significant findings from the research.

 A showcase of one of Selah’s new hymn collections.

 Sectional 40 – Song Writers Colloquium

-This annual sectional provides an opportunity for participants to learn some best-practices on song (text & tune together) writing from song-writer and congregational song mentor David Haas.
+This annual sectional provides an opportunity for participants to learn some best-practices on song (text & tune together) writing from song-writer and congregational song mentor Sarah Hart.
 Participants will also have the opportunity to submit their own songs ahead of time for personal feedback from the sectional leader.